AZCoder018/Bamazon/README.md

 #### __HOW DOES BAMAZON 'CUSTOMER VIEW' WORK?__

 1. Use GitBash or Terminal to navigate to the file location of Bamazon.
 You can then enter on the command line 'node bamazonCustomer.js'.
-The "Existing Amazon Inventory" list will appear, followed by a prompt, requiring you to enter an Item ID from the list.
+The "Existing Bamazon Inventory" list will appear, followed by a prompt, requiring you to enter an Item ID from the list.
 See Image 1, below.

 __Image 1__